eduhund/svg-content/README.md

 ### New line

-The parser can find new line symbol \n and make several substrings with the same tag, that contain the variable.
+The parser can find a new line symbol \n and make several substrings with the same tag, that contain the variable.

 > Please, don't use multiline content for a tag or tag parameter variables.
 It can be not working (and mostly will not).